Cambridge Global Health Partnerships Logo

 Meet the 2025 fellows Meet the 2024 fellows Meet the 2023 fellows

-• Doctors in training (ST3+) – all specialties
+• Doctors in training (ST3+) across all specialties in an East of England Training Programme.

 The Fellowships are a wonderful opportunity to: